 My second experience with pizza was when I was about 22.
-I opened my own little pizza shop with a couple of guys that I worked with.
-We were working full-time jobs and doing the pizza shop.
-I was a young man who’d never even though of owning a restaurant or being involved with that kind of thing and even though we only lasted about half a year, the experience that I gained from that place was immeasurable.
-Fond memories of being there.
+I opened my own little pizza shop with a couple of other guys who, like me, were all working full-time jobs and doing the pizza shop.
+I was a young man who’d never even though of owning a restaurant or being involved with that kind of thing; and even though we only lasted about half a year, the experience that I gained from that place was immeasurable.

-It’s weird but this happens all the time: I won’t even be cooking or anything, just doing nothing, when something pops in my head and I start writing and one recipe leads to another.
-The one day I’m sitting there and I don’t know where it came from, but four or five pizza recipes popped into my head.
-With this one, the key to the pizza was the cantaloupe.
+So the other day, I’m sitting there and I don’t know where it came from, but four or five pizza recipes popped into my head.
+And with this one, the key to the pizza was the cantaloupe.
 Cantaloupe has to be super ripe, super sweet, and super flavorful.
 There are a lot of big ballers on this pizza but if you do it right, that sweet cantaloupe is what makes this pizza stand out.

 To prepare your garlic mornay (base):